marxhendrik/cards/README.md

 ## SubComponents with dagger

 1. Sub-Views can have their own Components/Modules/Scopes
-2. The Android View classes themselves are unaware of their Modules, Parent Components, Parent View etc.
+2. The Android *View* classes themselves are unaware of their modules, parent components, parent *View* etc.
-3. SubComponentBuilders are provided by the Activity for all Views in the hierarchy
+3. SubComponentBuilders are provided along common dependencies by the feature-Activity for all Views in the hierarchy
-4. Activities use AndroidInjection via a BaseActivity
+4. Activities use AndroidInjection via a *BaseActivity* class

 ## Remarks

-1. We do not use Daggers Map Multibinding to provide the Map of *SubComponentBuilders* because there is a lot ceremony involded like defining the Key Annotation and an extra abstract Module class to use abstract *@Binds* methods.
-It just seems less natural to do this for this setup
+1. We do not use Daggers "Map Multibinding" to provide the Map of *SubComponentBuilders* because there is a lot of ceremony involved like defining the key annotation and an extra abstract Module class to use abstract *@Binds* methods in.
+It just seems less natural and more complicated to do for this usecase